luisggois/magazine/README.md

 # Magazine

-Magazine is a Restful Web Service.
+Magazine is a Restful Web Service intended as a micro-service for a bigger application.
-The service provides crud operations that enable the user to interact with publications related to that magazine.
+The service enables authenticated users to interact with publications related to that magazine.
-Authors can write multiple articles for the magazine, and every article is written by an unique author.
+Interaction is limited to their authorization role.

 ## Security